Question to Address

 - Is genetic diversity an inherent good?
 For example, one might argue that just as crop monocultures are more susceptible to certain novel viruses, we humans too might be more susceptible to novel pathogens if we increase genetic homogeneity at key disease-related regions in the genome.

-- Regarding pleiotropy and unintended consequences, should we follow the precautionary principle and assume that there is no free lunch vis-à-vis biology?
+- Regarding pleiotropy and unintended consequences, should we follow the precautionary principle and assume that there is no free lunch with respect to biology?

 - Certain positive traits (e.g., creativity) are moderately genetically correlated with psychopathologies like schizophrenia and bipolar disorder.

 - Would parents selecting against these psychopathologies also be indirectly selecting against traits like creativity?
 (This assumes that creativity is highly heritable.)

 - Assuming that creativity is a public good, how do we reconcile this apparent asymmetry in incentives?
 That is, how do we solve the collective action problem of maintaining beneficial types of genetic diversity when prospective parents are incentivized to select against it?

 Privacy, GINA, and Discrimination